zaiisao/Documentation/en/Audio Broadcast/media_relay_windows.md

 | RELAY_STATE_IDLE(0) and RELAY_OK(0)      | /     | The channel media relay stops.      |

 **Note**:
-- Any host in a Live Broadcast channel can call the `startChannelMediaRelay` method to enable channel media stream relay.
+- Any host in a live interactive streaming channel can call the `startChannelMediaRelay` method to enable channel media stream relay.
 The SDK relays the media streams of the host who calls the method.
 - During the media stream relay, if the host of the destination channel drops offline or leaves the channel, the host of the source channel receives the `onUserOffline` callback.

 ### API call sequence